sanjay-maurya-alight/cheat-sheet/java/java-notes.md

 }
 ```
 Note that type `Status` is referred itself.
 We are not using value `Pending` as `Status.Pending` for example in switch cases.

+`Enum` is like class but can't be extended.